From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Federated Multi-Agent Deep Reinforcement Learning Framework

 \subsection{Local Policy Optimization}

+We select a policy gradient (PG) based approach for local policy optimization due to its specific advantages in addressing the UAV defense problem.
+First, PG methods naturally learn a stochastic policy, which aligns perfectly with the MTD principle by introducing unpredictability into the UAV swarm.
+This makes it significantly harder for an attacker to counter the defensive actions.
+Second, PG methods are well-suited for the complex, multi-dimensional action space of our problem and generally offer more stable convergence properties compared to value-based methods like deep Q-network (DQN), which is crucial for learning a reliable policy in our dynamic environment.

-In the local scenario, deep neural network (DNN) models are utilized to build the learning agent.
+In detail, deep neural network (DNN) models are utilized to build the learning agent in the local scenario.
 Each agent maintains a policy network $\pi_{\theta_i}(a|o)$ parameterized by $\theta_i$.
 At each time step $t$, the agent receives a local observation $o_t^i$ and samples an action $a_t^i$ from the policy as

 The policy updating procedure adjusts the parameter $\theta_i$ to improve the expected long-term cumulative reward of the agent $i$ for action $a_t^i$ given state $s_t^i$.
-The values of actions for sequential observations are measured with the action-value function (or Q-function) to evaluate the expected total return per action.
-Here, the Q-function is formulated as
+To evaluate how good an action is in a given state, we use an action-value function (or Q-function), which estimates the expected total return per action.
+The Q-function is formulated as

-where $\Omega_t^i$ is the expected return for agent $i$ at time step $t$, which can be computed as the discounted sum of future rewards as:
+where $\Omega_t^i$ is the expected return for agent $i$ at time step $t$, which can be computed as the discounted sum of future rewards as

 where $\gamma \in [0, 1]$ is the discount factor that balances immediate and future rewards.
 Thus, we can also have the Q-function as

 where $r(s,a)$ is the immediate reward for taking action $a$ in state $s$, and $s'$ is the next state after taking action $a$.